core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * N is the current value of the observer counter, possibly rounded up to 1, i.e., N = max(COUNT, 1).

-Finally, the server sets Q as the value of the Multicast-Response-Feedback-Divider option, which is sent within a successful multicast notification.
+Finally, the server sets Q as the value of the Multicast-Response-Feedback-Divider Option, which is sent within a successful multicast notification.

-If several multicast notifications are sent in a burst fashion, it is RECOMMENDED for the server to include the Multicast-Response-Feedback-Divider option only in the first one of those notifications.
+If several multicast notifications are sent in a burst fashion, it is RECOMMENDED for the server to include the Multicast-Response-Feedback-Divider Option only in the first one of those notifications.

 ### Collection of Feedback